vanhaerenthomas/R-loops/training/README.md

 ## Project Description

-The goal of this part of the project is to train feature matrices corresponding to R-loop sites from two mouse cell lines (NIH3T3 and E14).
-The code provided here performs the following tasks:
+The goal of this part of the project is to train feature matrices corresponding to R-loop sites from human cell lines (HEK293, HeLa, and K562).
+The notebook provided here performs the following tasks:

 - Data loading and preprocessing.
 - Feature selection and combination.